rualark/Recall/README.md

 You can encrypt your master passwords with Recall as a backup for emergencies, while continuing to use traditional methods for daily access.

-Recall is not quick - it will take 5-20 minutes to securely input your associations (depending on how secure you want it to be).
+Recall is not quick - it will take 5-20 minutes to securely input your associations and decrypt your secrets (depending on how secure you want it to be).
 Therefore, it's typically used in emergencies, such as when you've forgotten your master passwords.

 ## How it works